Tewantin

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Across all routes, service frequency averages 165 trips per day, translating to approximately 19 weekly trips per individual stop.
+According to the 2021 Census, 14.3% of residents work from home, which may be influenced by COVID-19 conditions.
+Across all routes, service frequency averages 165 trips per day, equating to approximately 19 weekly trips per individual stop.

 Frequently Asked Questions - Transport